 Suspected DUI driver arrested after head-on crash kills man in Fallbrook

-FALLBROOK (CNS) - A 47-year-old Fallbrook woman was arrested on suspicion of DUI after allegedly crashing head-on into a pickup in Fallbrook, killing the truck's driver, authorities said Tuesday, Aug.
-25.
+A 47-year-old Fallbrook woman was arrested on suspicion of DUI after allegedly crashing head-on into a pickup in Fallbrook, killing the truck’s driver, authorities said.

 The crash happened around 1:15 p.m.
-Monday on East Mission Road west of Red Mountain Dam Drive, California Highway Patrol Officer Mark Latulippe said.
+Monday, Aug.
+24, on East Mission Road west of Red Mountain Dam Drive, Officer Mark Latulippe of the California Highway Patrol said.

-A 47-year-old woman was driving a Ford Mustang westbound when she allowed the vehicle to veer left into the opposite lane of traffic, where it collided head-on with a Toyota Tacoma driven by a 55-year-old Fallbrook man, Latulippe said....
+A 47-year-old woman was driving a Ford Mustang westbound when the vehicle began to veer left into the opposite lane of traffic, where it collided head-on with a Toyota Tacoma driven by a 55-year-old Fallbrook man, Latulippe said.
+Both drivers were trapped in their vehicles following the collision.

+The Toyota driver was taken to Palomar Medical Center, where he was pronounced dead, the officer said.
+The victim’s name was withheld pending family notification.

+The Mustang driver was taken to Palomar Medical Center for treatment of serious injuries, Latulippe said.
+She was arrested on suspicion of driving under the influence and was expected to be booked into jail once medically cleared.

 Reader Comments